 - Gratitude mapping using a vision board

-An easy way to start is by using my digital gratitude journal, which also has a printable version if you prefer using pen and paper.
+An easy way to start is by using a digital gratitude journal.
 Remember that you are welcome to get in touch with any questions or comments too.